Breakfast & After School Club Policy

 Bookings and payments should be made on Parent Pay under "Make Bookings".
 In the drop down menu under "Booking Type" please select either Breakfast or Afterschool.

 If you pay by Childcare Vouchers you should book your place as above for standard bookings.
-As voucher payments are transferred directly to the school bank, then an email must be sent to school notifying of your payment as soon as you have made it, so that we can credit your club accounts and the bookings won’t be cancelled.
-An email should be sent to firstname.lastname@example.org detailing your child’s name and the amount to be credited to breakfast and after school club to cover your specific bookings.
+As voucher payments are transferred directly to LCC's bank account, then an email must be sent to school notifying of your payment as soon as you have made it, so that we can credit your club accounts and the bookings won’t be cancelled.
+An email should be sent to email@example.com detailing your child’s name and the amount to be credited to breakfast and after school club to cover your specific bookings.
 If we do not receive this information we will not know how much to credit each club with and your bookings will be cancelled.

 By way of example, we will set our staffing for the following week based on the numbers available to us on Thursday morning following the cut off at midnight on Wednesdays.
 If you require a space at either club after the cut-off, you may telephone school to check availability and if we have capacity in terms of staff ratios then we may be able to book you in.